Does Mexico Celebrate Thanksgiving? Mexico Thanksgiving Guide (2023)

 Does Mexico have a holiday equivalent to Thanksgiving?

 Mexico does not have an official holiday equivalent to Thanksgiving.
 The holiday is known in Mexico as an American holiday and translates to “Dia de Accion de Gracias”.

 Some Mexicans many recognize this day as more of a religious holiday to give extra thanks but it is not celebrated with the same traditions as in the United States and Canada.

 💀 Related Reading: How to Celebrate Day of the Dead in Playa del Carmen

 Black Friday is not widely celebrated in Mexico.
 However, Mexico has a similar annual sales event known as “Buen Fin” which usually takes place the weekend before Thanksgiving.

 Many Mexican retailers participate in Buen Fin and offer sales and discounts, similar to Black Friday in the United States.

-Additionally, some American retailers with locations in Mexico (such as Walmart and Best Buy) may also participate in Black Friday sales.
+Additionally, some American retailers with locations in Mexico (such as Walmart or Sam’s Club) may also participate in Black Friday sales.

 Cyber Monday has also become more popular in recent years as online shopping continues to grow in popularity.

 I hope this Thanksgiving in Mexico guide has helped to answer some of your questions about Thanksgiving traditions and celebrations in Mexico.